First Decade (February 11, 1987 to February 10, 1996)

 A massive landslide, caused by approaching typhoon Olga, occurred in Cherry Hills subdivision in Antipolo, Rizal, resulting in 60 people dead and 378 houses buried.
 The subdivision became a death trap when its foundation was filled with water, and the whole complex slid down the hill on which it was built.

 Two Philippine Presidents in succession had the tide of popularity turn against them, and both their administrations were rocked by scandals that were widely reported in the media.
-From November 13, 2000 to January 17, 2001, President Joseph Ejercito Estrada underwent an impeachment trial in an anti-graft court, on accusations that he was the recipient of large sums of “jueteng” money.
+From November 13, 2000, to January 17, 2001, President Joseph Ejercito Estrada underwent an impeachment trial in an anti-graft court, on accusations that he was the recipient of large sums of “jueteng” money, an illegal numbers game that has long been a subject of controversy in the Philippines.
+Jueteng has deep roots in Philippine culture, often being perceived as a vice that thrives on the country's socio-economic challenges, and Estrada's alleged involvement brought to light broader issues of corruption and governance in the nation.
 After the trial was aborted, people took to the streets to protest in what was called EDSA Dos, from January 16 to 20, 2001.
-The movement overthrew the government of Estrada, and the thirteenth President of the Philippines was succeeded by his Vice-President, Gloria Macapagal-Arroyo, who was sworn into office by then-Chief Justice Hilario Davide, Jr. on January 20, 2001.
+Fueled by discontent over Estrada's perceived malfeasance, the movement attracted thousands of citizens, including notable political opponents, activists, and civil society groups, showcasing the Filipino people's increasing intolerance for corruption in their government.
+The collective outrage culminated in a significant shift in political power, effectively overthrowing the government of Estrada, thereby marking a pivotal moment in the country's political landscape.
+The thirteenth President of the Philippines was succeeded by his Vice-President, Gloria Macapagal-Arroyo, who was sworn into office by then-Chief Justice Hilario Davide, Jr. on January 20, 2001.

-Arroyo and her husband had already been implicated by Jun Lozada in a graft case called the ZTE scandal, involving a $329-million National Broadband Network (NBN) deal with Chinese telecommunications giant ZTE.
-As if her political career was not rocked sufficiently enough, a plunder case was filed against her at the Sandiganbayan for misuse of P366 million in Philippine Charity Sweepstakes Office (PCSO) intelligence funds from 2008 to 2010.
+Arroyo and her husband had already been implicated by Jun Lozada in a graft case called the ZTE scandal, which involved a $329-million National Broadband Network (NBN) deal with Chinese telecommunications giant ZTE.
+The alleged corruption within this deal brought to light significant issues within the sphere of public-private partnerships in the Philippines, as well as the complicity of certain government officials in facilitating these questionable agreements.
+Various testimonies and investigations suggested a convoluted web of kickbacks and misuse of public funds, prompting calls for further transparency and reforms in dealing with foreign investments and contracts.
+As if her political career was not rocked sufficiently, a plunder case was filed against Arroyo at the Sandiganbayan for misuse of P366 million in Philippine Charity Sweepstakes Office (PCSO) intelligence funds from 2008 to 2010, heightening the atmosphere of distrust that had been building during her presidency.

 October 4, 2000